MilenTecle/znapped/README.md

 ## Agile
-The development of this project followed an agile approach, emphasizing flexibility from initial planning to final implemenation.
+The development of this project followed an agile approach, emphasizing flexibility from initial planning to final implementation.
 To facilitate the management of tasks and user stories, a GitHub project was created, using the Kanban board method.
 To gain insights to the project's progress and detailed user stories, including their associated tasks, please see link to the project board [here](https://github.com/users/MilenTecle/projects/6).
 Each user story has been categorized with labels indicating its importance and relevance to the overall functionality and usability of the application.